thecodingmachine/mouf/doc/extending_mouf_ui.md

 Extending Mouf's user interface
 ===============================

+Mouf has a great user interface, but what makes it really powerful is that it can be extended and modified by any package (and even by the root application).

 In your package, you can write custom controllers and views in order to add your own user interface.

 There are plenty of hook points that let you: